 Porter’s driver grinned as he shook his head.
 “No, she doesn’t.
 You take care.”

 It wasn’t until after they’d pulled onto the road that the militiaman took note of the way Porter was staring at him.
 With no need to ask what was going through her mind, he grinned.
-“This isn’t New York When I’m not with the Colonel or tending to honey-do chores around the house, I’m a deputy sheriff.
+“This isn’t New York.
+When I’m not with the Colonel or tending to honey-do chores around the house, I’m a deputy sheriff.
 Mike and I, the state trooper back there, have known each other for years.”

-“I can’t help but notice the lot of you don’t seem to be taking this seriously,” Porter sniffed.
+“I can’t help but notice that the lot of you don’t seem to be taking this seriously,” Porter sniffed.
 “Tell me, what do you think is going to happen when the President finds a general who hasn’t forgotten how to follow orders and brings down the full weight of the military on your Colonel and everyone who isn’t smart enough to leave while they can?”

 Rather than being unnerved by the thought of going toe-to-toe with the military or insulted by the New York journalist’s suggestion that people like him were stupid for standing with Devin, a small, self-assured smile lit up the driver’s face as he shot her a quick glance out of the corner of his eyes.
 “We’re not alone, you know.
 The Colonel has a lot of friends, not only here in Arizona, but across the country.
-A lot of people are tired of waiting for the politicians we send to Washington to put the breaks on the downhill slide this country is on.”
+A lot of people are tired of waiting for the politicians we send to Washington to put the brakes on the downhill slide this country is on.”

 Porter set aside the temptation to ask the militiaman what he meant by friends.
-It was a question not at all unlike one analysts at the NSA had been asking themselves for days as they struggled to put together a coherent picture of a flurry of activity on the internet that could be traced back to IP addresses belonging to people who were known to be members of the Arizona Home Guard.
+It was a question similar to one analysts at the NSA had been asking themselves for days as they struggled to put together a coherent picture of a flurry of activity on the internet that could be traced back to IP addresses belonging to people known to be members of the Arizona Home Guard.
 So taken aback by the exchange between her driver and the state trooper, the lack of anything resembling a cordon restricting access into and out of the militia compound and the comment concerning Allen Devin’s influence, it wasn’t until they were halfway to Tucson that Porter realized they had not come across a single news crew.
-Having been part of many a media scrum covering an important story, she found herself wondering why there wasn’t one forming up to report on the takedown of Fort Necessity from a safe distance.
+Having been part of many a media scrum covering an important story, she found herself wondering why there wasn’t one forming to report on the takedown of Fort Necessity from a safe distance.
 It never occurred to her that she had been so focused on the twin goals of covering events as best she could from the militia compound while haranguing her producer in New York with pleas and threats every chance she could to put pressure on the network’s senior management to get her out of Fort Necessity that she had failed to take the time to step away from what she was doing and take in the large story that was unfolding around her.
 Had she done so, she would have noticed the way other networks had been covering events, for unlike her own, anything related to events in Arizona were receiving the broadcast media’s version of page six treatment.